Narotam-Mishra/material-ui-learning/ReadMe.txt

 # The 'masonry' layout is best suited for dynamically sized uncropped content and does well with the aspect ratio of the image.

 # ImageListItemBar component which let us add an overlaty to each image.

+## Lec 21 - Navbar (6:02)

+# Navbar component is primarily used for branding and navigation.

+# To create 'navbar' we need two components 1).
+Appbar, 2).
+Toolbar

+# By default the 'position' prop on this component is set to 'fixed'.
+To work with Navbar , we will set it to 'static'

+# Note - Navbar doesn't have a strict design to follow, the content is completely upto you.
+But Appbar & Toolbar are the basic components we shall be needing.

+## Lec 22 -  ()